Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Asymptotic limits

-Then limiting scheme~\eqref{eq:halimit} is the Hamiltonian splitting method for quasi-neutral limit model~\eqref{eq:pq}, i.e., scheme~\eqref{eq:haad}, is asymptotic preserving and structure-preserving at the same time.
-Similarly, the discrete gradient method~\eqref{eq:disenen} for MB-VP becomes a discrete gradient method for AN-VP.
+Then limiting scheme~\eqref{eq:halimit} is the Hamiltonian splitting method for quasi-neutral limit model~\eqref{eq:pq}, i.e., scheme~\eqref{eq:haad}, is asymptotic preserving~\cite{ap} and structure-preserving at the same time.
+Similarly, the discrete gradient method~\eqref{eq:disenen} for the HBS model becomes a discrete gradient method for the hybrid model with quasi-neutrality and Boltzmann electrons.
 Note that quasi-neutral limit is not a singular asymptotic limit as explained in~\cite{degond} for the case of Euler-Poisson-Boltzmann model.